Public Postsecondary Finance and Capital: Our Coordinating Role

 The Office of Public Postsecondary Finance and Capital is responsible for policy and funding coordination related to Oregon’s public postsecondary institutions to achieve Oregon’s higher education and training goals.

 The HECC Office of Public Postsecondary Finance and Capital provides fiscal leadership and coordination related to Oregon’s public postsecondary institutions.
 This includes financial planning, biennial budget recommendations for the public institutions, capital investments, fiscal reporting and analysis, capital bond funding administration, and the allocation of state funding to public postsecondary institutions.
 This office also leads the HECC's response to legislation related to Oregon public university funding and capital.
 It carries out statutory authorities of the HECC to foster pathways to success for current and future Oregon students of public community colleges and universities.

-The Office has responsibilities for two primary areas of work: as well as Public University Finance to support operational and educational expenses of the institutions, and Capital Funding for new construction and deferred maintenance projects at Oregon’s public community colleges and universities.
+The Office has responsibilities for two primary areas of work: as well as Public University and Community College Finance to support operational and educational expenses of the institutions, and Capital Funding for new construction and deferred maintenance projects at Oregon’s public community colleges and universities.

 Public university finance responsibilities include: developing long-term financial planning to foster student success; developing biennial budget requests for the Public University Support Fund, Public University State Programs, Statewide Public Service Programs, and other components of the postsecondary budget; fiscal reporting and analysis; and the allocation of state funding through the Student Success and Completion Model (SSCM) funding model.*